john-itcsolutions/cheirrs/README.md

 ## The diagram at the top of this page shows a Private IOTA Tangle.

-     We are currently investigating how to set this up properly with the major hold-up being the running of the .go script to obtain an account.
+     We are currently investigating how to set this up properly with the major hold-up being the running of the .go script (readily available) to obtain an account.

-     So we shall return with news after learning GO.
+     So we shall return with news after learning some GO fundamentals :-)

 ___________________________________________________________________________________________________________________________________________